The following professionals lent their expertise to this article:

 Practical Nurse Certificate of Graduation – Vincennes University

 Vincennes University (VU) offers a Practical Nurse Certificate of Graduation program that begins each August and is completed with two semesters of full-time study plus one 7-credit Summer semester session.
-With the affordable tuition and small class sizes, students are well supported throughout the program.
-The bulk of coursework and labs are completed on either VU’s Vincennes or Jasper campuses, and students may choose which campus they prefer when applying.
-Students must also attend clinical rotation hours at program-approved healthcare facilities in southwest Indiana.
+The bulk of coursework and labs are completed on either VU’s Vincennes or Jasper campuses, while clinical rotation hours are completed at program-approved healthcare facilities in southwest Indiana.
 Some prerequisites and a small number of regular curriculum classes can be taken online.
-The program is state-approved and accredited by the Accrediting Commission for Education in Nursing (ACEN), and graduates are eligible to take the NCLEX-PN.

 Duration: 11 months